The Antarctic collection

 Dr Wilson was a prominent figure in early Antarctic exploration.
 His expertise as a painter and illustrator was invaluable to the Antarctic expeditions.
 Wilson believed in the importance of capturing the true nature of wildlife by sketching subjects live in the field where possible.

 His illustrations have true scientific value and many were reproduced in the reports following the expedition.
 The Museum holds many of Wilson's watercolours and reproductions.

 The Terra Nova expedition (1910–13), which was also led by Scott, had specific scientific and geographic objectives.
 Scott wanted to continue the work he had begun during the Discovery expedition, and also be the first to reach the geographic South Pole.

-Tragically, Scott and his party - comprising Dr David Wilson (the great-nephew of Dr Edward Wilson), Lawrence Oates, Henry Bowers and Edgar Evans - died on the return journey from the pole.
+Tragically, Scott and his party – comprising Edward Wilson, Lawrence Oates, Henry Bowers and Edgar Evans – died on the return journey from the pole.
 Search parties later retrieved their journals, photographs and notebooks.
 Scott's widow Kathleen bequeathed to the Museum the scientific collections he had made on his voyage.

 Composition: Manuscript material, field notebooks and sketches

 - Robert Falcon Scott